Satellite Internet Data Caps: What You Should Know and Watch Out For

 Why Do Data Caps Exist?

-Ultimately, data caps exist to turn a profit for ISPs.
-It costs them less than a penny to deliver 1 GB to a customer, so the issue isn’t about maintaining infrastructure but about making more money.
-When costs are that low for ISPs to deliver data, constraining customers with data-consumption-based overage fees instead of upgrading infrastructure to account for increased traffic looks highly suspicious — especially in an uncompetitive market.
+The use of data caps is controversial because they turn a profit for ISPs.
+It costs them less than a penny to deliver 1 GB to a customer, so the issue isn’t solely about maintaining infrastructure.

 What Happens When Satellite Data Caps Are Reached or Exceeded?

 When satellite data caps are reached or exceeded, satellite internet providers impose penalties in the form of soft or hard caps.
+If you’re unsure which cap you have on your plan, contact your ISP.
 Plans with hard caps may be given the choice to purchase more data, be charged for the additional data used, or have the connection completely shut off.
 If you have a plan with a soft cap, you’re charged overage fees or you will have your data throttled.

 Throttling is when your data is deprioritized and speeds get extremely slow.
 It may feel impossible to stream, video chat, or even complete basic tasks like sending emails or browsing the web.
 Considering the existing latency of satellite technology in America, throttled speeds can feel like your internet is no longer in service.